 - Don’t RUN utility package update and install in separate lines/cache layer

 - Solution: RUN package update and install in the same line thus making sure that installed packages are from the updated version only.

-- Don’t use latest tag for base images as maintainer of Docker file
+- Don’t use the latest tag for base images as maintainer of Docker file

-- Don’t interact with declared volume during build process
+- Don’t interact with declared volume during the build process

-- Reason: Volume in your image are added only during run time.
+- Reason: Volume in your image is added only during run time.